kelleay/S-AES/README.md

 - The decryption result is shown in the following figure:
   <img src="images/二进制解密.png" />
-- Some of the decryption results are shown in the table below：
+- Some of the decryption results are shown in the table below:

 | CipherText       | Key              | PlainText        |
 |------------------|------------------|------------------|
 | 1111000011110000 | 1111111100000000 | 1111000011110000 |